Jiban Trishna: Plot

-A poor orphan artist Shakuntala (Suchitra) is wooed by a notorious womanizer Rajnath Samanta(Uttam), only son of a celebrated doctor and millionaire (Pahadi Sanyal).
+A poor orphan artist Shakuntala (Suchitra Sen) is wooed by a notorious womanizer Rajnath Samanta (Uttam Kumar), only son of a celebrated doctor and millionaire (Pahadi Sanyal).
 Shakuntala's parents, gave shelter to a woman and an infant male-child.
-After their death, this boy, Debkamal, took responsibility of the girl and took the role of her elder brother.
+After their death, this boy, Dev Kamal, took responsibility of the girl and took the role of her elder brother.
 He has a mixed feeling about Rajnath- he hates his millionaire and would do anything, even con-act, to deprive him of it, but as a person he likes him.
 Shakuntala is indifferent to be associated with him, since she feels in his life there is no 'need' of her.
-What would happen when the Samanta family mystery unravels and it comes out that Debkamal is actually Dr Samanta's biological son, whose wife left with the child?
-The hating Deep now wants not a share of, but full property, in exchange of not opening family skeleton.
-Parallelly runs another sub-plot of Sabita (Dipti Ray) who stays with her FIL (Jahar Ganguli) and small child (Master Shaibal) - whose husband doesn't keep any contact with her or even his father except occasional letters.
+What would happen when the Samanta family mystery unravels and it comes out that Dev Kamal is actually Dr Samanta's biological son, whose wife left with the child?
+The hating Dev Kamal now wants not a share of, but full property, in exchange of not opening family skeleton.
+Parallelly runs another sub-plot of Sabita (Deepti Roy) who stays with her FIL (Jahar Ganguly) and small child (Master Shaibal) - whose husband doesn't keep any contact with her or even his father except occasional letters.
 Why?
 What went wrong between them?
-With a hint of tenderness growing between this deserted wife and Debkamal.
-A beautifully crafted story - repeated in a few movies later - in two parts in fact, (Dipti's story is treated as a full movie in a few) but not so poignantly - with all around excellent performance by all, even Bhanu was restrained.
+With a hint of tenderness growing between this deserted wife and Dev Kamal.
+A beautifully crafted story - repeated in a few movies later - in two parts in fact, (Deepti's story is treated as a full movie in a few) but not so poignantly - with all around excellent performance by all, even Bhanu was restrained.